505-solutions/cc-lend/blogs/CC-lend-blog.md

 Since most of modern DeFi systems work with ERC20 tokens we deploy 4 different mock ERC20 tokens on both Ethereum testnet Sepolia and Flare testnet Coston for test wrapped ETH (TWETH) and test USDC (TUSDC).
 We display balances of **sepoliaTWETH**, **sepoliaTUSDC**, **costonTWETH**, **costonTUSDC** on the frontend using `balanceOf` ERC20 function.
 Since all the tokens are mock tokens we allow user to mint them infinitely.

-To provide collateral we ensure that we select Sepolia in the network tab and call `LendingPool.deposit` function.
+To provide collateral we ensure that we have selected Sepolia in the network tab and call `LendingPool.deposit` function.

 ```typescript
 const tx: ethers.ContractTransaction = await depositCollateral(